Upper Atmosphere Research Satellite: Re-entry

 On 7 September 2011, NASA announced the impending uncontrolled re-entry of UARS, and noted that there was a small potential risk to the public.
-By 23 September 2011, the orbit of UARS had fallen to 175 by 185 km.
+By 23 September 2011, the orbit of UARS had reduced to 175 by 185 km.
 26 pieces of debris were expected to survive reentry and strike the surface, the largest of which had an estimated mass of 158.30 kg, possibly reaching the surface at a velocity of 44 m/s (44 m/s).
 Smaller pieces were expected to strike the surface at up to 107 m/s (107 m/s).

 At 07:46 UTC on 24 September 2011, NASA released an updated statement on the UARS website, stating that: "The Joint Space Operations Center at Vandenberg Air Force Base in California said the satellite penetrated the atmosphere over the Pacific Ocean".
 A precise re-entry time and location was not initially stated.
 Nicholas Johnson, the chief orbital debris scientist at NASA's Johnson Space Center, stated that "We don't know where the debris field might be...
 We may never know."
 However, the Joint Space Operations Center later announced that the reentry took place at 04:00 UTC on 24 September, at 14.1°S 170.1°W, just downrange of American Samoa.
 According to NASA, the satellite's debris field would extend between positions 300 and 800 mi downrange, generally northeast of this position.